Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around value-factor flows strengthen, it can genuinely reprice Dow Jones ETF.
+If a headline materially changes expectations around strong industrial earnings beat expectations, it can genuinely reprice Dow Jones ETF.

-If a headline materially changes expectations around industrial leadership expands, it can genuinely reprice Dow Jones ETF.
+If a headline materially changes expectations around continued value‑factor inflows into large‑cap etfs, it can genuinely reprice Dow Jones ETF.

-If a headline materially changes expectations around macro confidence improves, it can genuinely reprice Dow Jones ETF.
+If a headline materially changes expectations around fed signals pause on rate hikes, boosting defensive assets, it can genuinely reprice Dow Jones ETF.

 Headlines that are often noise